veertuinc/anka-docs/anka-virtualization-cli/nested-virtualization.md

 There are however some steps that you need to perform to get Android emulators to run properly:

-1. Uninstall previous Anka versions using `sudo /Library/Application\ Support/Veertu/Anka/tools/uninstall.sh`
-2. When android studio goes to install the intel HAXM extension, you may need to approve the exception in System Preference > Security & Privacy and then reboot (requires a GUI session).
+1. When android studio goes to install the intel HAXM extension, you may need to approve the exception in System Preference > Security & Privacy and then reboot (requires a GUI session).
-3. You need to ensure that the config.ini for your virtual device/emulator has:
+2. You need to ensure that the config.ini for your virtual device/emulator has:

     ```shell
     hw.gpu.enabled=yes